-- 15. Calls upon governments and parliaments, if they have not yet done so, to develop and implement adequate legislation to combat domestic violence; - 16.
-Calls upon governments and parliaments to develop national plans to combat domestic violence that include measures related to research, prevention, education, information and penalization, the prosecution and punishment of all acts of violence against women (including violence within marriage), attentiveness to social, financial and psychological support for victims (including children who witnessed domestic violence against their mothers), special support for the most vulnerable groups and effective legal tools to protect victims;
+- 13. Calls upon governments and parliaments, if they have not yet done so, to develop and implement adequate legislation to combat domestic violence; - 14.
+Calls upon governments and parliaments to develop national plans to combat domestic violence that include measures related to research, prevention, education, information and penalization, the prosecution and punishment of all acts of violence against women (including violence within marriage), attentiveness to social, financial and psychological support for victims (including children living with their mothers), and special support for the most vulnerable groups;